JustCallMeDavid/booklist/README.md

 - Big Debt Crises (Ray Dalio)
 - The Changing World Order (Ray Dalio)
 - Liar's Poker (Michael Lewis)
-- Outliers: The Story of Success (Malcolm Gladwell)
-- The Tipping Point: How Little Things Can Make a Big Difference (Malcolm Gladwell)
-- David and Goliath: Underdogs, Misfits and the Art of Battling Giants (Malcolm Gladwell)
-- In an Uncertain World: Tough Choices from Wall Street to Washington (Robert Rubin)

 ## Biographies
 - Titan: The Life of John D. Rockefeller, Sr. (Ron Chernow)